 Jennifer Glass is professor of sociology at the University of Texas at Austin.
 She is the author of numerous articles, including “Why Aren’t We Paying Attention?
 Religion and Politics in Everyday Life” in Sociology of Religion in 2019.

-R. Marie Griffith is director of the John C. Danforth Center on Religion & Politics at Washington University in St. Louis.
+R. Marie Griffith is the John C. Danforth Distinguished Professor in the Humanities at Washington University in St. Louis.
+For 12 years, she served as director of the university’s John C. Danforth Center on Religion and Politics.
 She has written on women in charismatic and Pentecostal movements.

 Brannon Ingram is professor of religious studies at Northwestern University and co-director of the Global Religion and Politics Research Groups.
 Ingram is a specialist in Islamic studies, with a particular interest in how Muslims have debated Sufism, Islamic law and politics in the modern era.